mikyoch/satoshi-coin-flip/README.md

 We model it after a coin flip since the chances are 50%.<br/>
 The theory backing this project was presented by Kostas Chalkias (Chief Cryptographer @Mysten Labs) at GAME3R 2022.<br/>
-The smart contract source code that is running on Sui devnet can be found at `satoshi_flip/sources/satoshi_flip.move`.
+The smart contract source code that is running on Sui devnet can be found in [satoshi_flip folder](satoshi_flip/sources/satoshi_flip.move).

 ## Smart Contract Flow